Ten safety steps you can take yourself

 Do your Covid-safety research

-If you ask ahead most hotels will be very happy to tell you about the Covid-safety precautions they have taken.
+If you ask ahead most hotels will be very happy to tell you about the Covid-safety precautions they have taken - and of course all RightRooms hotels have their Covid safety offering detailed on this site.
 Most websites will have detailed descriptions of cleaning procedures.
 Only stay at a place where you are happy with the measures being taken.

 Keep your distance from others

-Obviously you’ll need to keep at a two-metre social distance (or one in a restaurant).
-You’ll also need to observe the rule of six - no more than six people who don’t share a bubble should be gathering.
-However, there are other considerations you should be aware of.
+Social distancing is no longer a legal requirement, but most hotels are still ensuring plenty of space in restauarants and other indoor areas, so that those who want to distance themselves can do so.
 Lifts are confined spaces and have push-buttons used by lots of people, so even though they will be regularly disinfected you might chose to minimise the risks by climbing the stairs, particularly if you’re on a lower floor.
 Hotel stairwells are normally pretty deserted, and you’ll also be getting fit at the same time as being Covid-safe.

 Bring your own bottle of water with a cup